qinjin927/SEFFG-RCKA/README.md

 ## Training

-`train_advanced.py` is the public entry point for training the complete GSCRDA model.
+`train_advanced.py` is the public entry point for training the complete SEFFG-RCKA model.
 It calls `utils/train_utils_combines.py`, which contains the complete training path without dedicated ablation interfaces.